Onygox/alternative-voting-system-story/README.md

 It is meant to educate the masses about voting systems that can potentially replace the Electoral College. *(Because the Electoral College doesn't fulfill the needs of U.S. citizens to the same degree that other country's voting systems fulfill the needs of their respective citizens, which I plan to address in this project!)*

+Demo is available at https://onygox.github.io/alternative-voting-system-story/ and is constantly being updated.

 # Preliminary Notes

 Text with various voting systems personalities as if you were hanging out the previous day (so it doesn't have to be in present tense)